gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/bot-emulator-address.png)

-On the Emulator's right pane, you notice some information was output to the *Log* section.
-The log will provide you with the call stack and any potential exceptions that might arise within your code.
+On the Emulator's right pane, you'll notice some information was output to the *Log* section.
+This section will provide you with the call stack and any potential exceptions that might arise within your code.
 Go ahead an click on the *POST* link of one of the entries.
-Above the *Logs*, you can see detailed information about the request (or exception if one occurs).
+Above the *Logs*, you can see detailed information about the request (or exception if one occured).

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/bot-emulator-connected.png)

-> Note, if you see error messages similar to below, you probably forgot to run your Visual Studio project, or entered the wrong address into the Emulator
+> Note, if you see error messages similar to below, you probably forgot to run your Visual Studio project, or entered the wrong address into the Emulator.

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/bot-emulator-error.png)